US women beat Canada 3-0 in Olympic qualifying final - WHIZ News

 Canada has made the field in the past three Olympics, winning the bronze medal in the last two.

+“In the first half, throughout the whole game, they were very organized, very disciplined.
+They’re one of the best teams in the world, top 10 in the world, so it’s not going to be easy, if you sit back it will be really hard,” U.S. coach Vlatko Andonovski said.
+“I think in the first half we weren’t patient enough and not sharp enough.
+But I think in the second half we came out with a little bit more energy, we moved the ball a little faster, which ultimately resulted in a goal.”

-U.S. coach Vlatko Andonovski started Lynn Williams and Jessica McDonald, giving Tobin Heath the day off.
+Andonovski started Williams and Jessica McDonald, giving Tobin Heath the day off.
 Rapinoe came in as a substitute.
-Other veterans on the bench included defenders Becky Sauerbrunn and Kelley O’Hara.
+Other veterans on the bench for the match included defenders Becky Sauerbrunn and Kelley O’Hara.

-Julir Ertz wore the captain’s armband for her 99th appearance with the team.
-Christen Press, who had scored in the team’s last six games, also started.
-Press was the fifth U.S. woman to score in six straight games, joining Mia Hamm, Michelle Akers, April Heinrichs and Carli Lloyd.
+Julie Ertz wore the captain’s armband for her 99th appearance with the team.
+Christen Press started and her streak of scoring in six straight games ended.
+Press was the fifth U.S. woman with a scoring streak at least that long, joining Mia Hamm, Michelle Akers, April Heinrichs and Carli Lloyd.
 It was the longest such streak for the U.S. since Lloyd scored in seven straight in 2014.

 As expected, Canada coach Kenneth Heiner-Moller emphasized defense against his offensively proficient opponent, starting five defenders.
-The approach worked through the first half.
+The approach worked well throughout the first half.

-Jessie Fleming, who was a standout at UCLA, had a chance for Canada that went over the goal and into the netting.
+And despite the defensive stand, Canada did have its opportunities.
+Jessie Fleming, a standout at UCLA, had an attempt that went over the goal and into the netting.

 Press’ blast in the 32nd minute hit the crossbar.
 A few moments later, she caught Canada goalkeeper Stephanie Labbe far out in front of her net, but the attempt from distance sailed over the goal.